Let’s talk about the perfect Epcot touring plan, because I feel like we nailed it this trip!

 We were getting hot again.
 I’ve been keeping my eye on the character spot wait time all day, and the line thus far hasn’t gone below 30-45 minutes, which is just too long for me.
 I randomly checked, and it was down to a 15 minute wait, so we headed there.

 Notice my brother’s girlfriend is not in any of the above photos.
 She HATES characters, and boy is she in for a surprise for our character dinner tonight!

 So I honestly have no idea what time it is by now, I’d say sometime mid-late afternoon.
-We hit the Living Seas next.
-We got such a kick out of the “mine, mine, mine” out front.
+We hit Living Seas next.
+We got such a kick out of the “mine, mine, mine” birds out front.
 The Seas with Nemo & Friends was a walk on, so we did that before checking out the manatees.
-We had so much fun looking at all the fish, and reminiscing about the last time we were here, when we snorkeled INSIDE the tank!
+We had so much fun looking at all the fish, and reminiscing about the time we snorkeled INSIDE the tank!

 Next, we headed to the Universe Of Energy for Ellen’s Energy Adventure.
 This is a long movie/ride (45 minutes).